 1. Windows Defender Firewall

-Windows Defender (see user reviews) should be familiar to Windows users.
-This firewall and antivirus comes free and pre-installed on Windows 10 machines.
+should be familiar to Windows users.
+This firewall and antivirus come free and pre-installed on Windows 10 machines.
 Overall, it’s a satisfactory solution for light users.

 - Basic configuration settings allow for controlling specific programs and managing rules for incoming and outgoing network traffic